Share this article

 Boat Rental at Duffy Down Under Boat

-Cruise the waterways with your floofs on pet-friendly pontoon boats for an unforgettable aquatic Gold Coast experience.
+Cruise the waterways with your floofs on pet-friendly pontoon boats for an unforgettable Gold Coast experience.
 With various routes and tour options, you can choose a laid-back sunset cruise or an adventurous day trip on the water.

-Cost: Varies by tour & durations
+Cost: Varies by tour & duration

 Date and time: Open daily, 7.00 am–10.00 pm (booking required)